ISVPlaybook/isvplaybook.github.io/_docs/Partner Onboarding/tax-payout-setup.md

 [Tax and Payout Profile Setup](/assets/docs/Tax%20&%20Payout%20Profile%20Setup.docx)

 {: .note }
-To learn more about the verification process, see [Verify your account information when you enroll in a new Partner Center program](https://learn.microsoft.com/en-us/partner-center/verification-responses).
+To learn more about the tax and profile setup process, see [Tax and Payout Profile](https://learn.microsoft.com/en-us/partner-center/incentives-create-and-manage-your-payout-and-tax-profiles).

 ## Additional resources